Looking for Health Insurance in Vietnam?

 This is why Full Medical Underwriting is required to sign up for a policy.
 Insurance Providers charge different premiums for different risk profiles, different countries of origin, and can even charge extra based on medical history.
 As with any purchase, you want to compare products and understand the pros and cons before buying.

 Number of Variables

-There are about 10-15 different variables that go into making a recommendation on which provider and plan is best for you.
+There are about 10-15 different variables that go into making a recommendation on which provider and plan are best for you.
 You can have the same job, play the same sports, travel to the same countries and basically be 90% similar to one of your mates, but because of that 10% it completely changes which policy is actually best suited for you.

 Aside from pre-existing conditions and medical history, some other variables include your age, profession, weight, where you travel, or even your nationality.
-There is no one, single, one size fits all, “best” insurance policy; you should get advise before signing up for a plan.
+There is no one, single, one size fits all, “best” insurance policy; you should get advice before signing up for a plan.

 Cost of Health Insurance in Vietnam:

 To get quality, private, international, health insurance, you can expect to pay between 500 to 5,000 USD.
 That’s a massive range to work with, but it ultimately depends on: